L\'evy distributed fluctuations in the living cell cortex: Acknowledgments

-We thank B.~Camley for helpful discussions, C.~S.~Chen for donation of mPAD masters and T.~Schroer for donation of U2OS cells.
+We are grateful to B.~Camley for helpful discussions, C.~S.~Chen for donation of mPAD masters and T.~Schroer for donation of U2OS cells.
 This work was supported by NSF grants PHY-1915193 and PHY-1915174 and NIH grant HL-127087.

 \onecolumngrid

 \centerline{\bfseries Supplementary information for ``Lévy distributed fluctuations in the living cell cortex''}

 0.15in